01100100/shredgang/content/pages/events/winter-gravel.md

 colors: colors-a
 date: '2024-12-17'
 client: ''
-description: >-
-  Get muddy on a treasure hunt through Brandenburgs finest forests.
+description: "Get muddy on a treasure hunt through Brandenburgs finest forests.
 Shred season is soon here, take your friends and get wild.
-There will be surprises  ✨
+There will be surprises  ✨"
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg